working-group-two/docs.wgtwo.com/docs/events-configuration.md

 ---
-title: Subscription configuration and types
+title: Configuration and types
 topic: events
 type: explanation
 ---

-# Subscription types and settings
+# Configuration and types

 Depending on your need, you may choose between some different types of subscriptions for events.